Yelfive/md-notes/en/Linux/sudo.md

 felix   ALL=(ALL:ALL) NOPASSWD: /usr/bin/docker
 %sudo   ALL=(ALL:ALL) ALL
 ```

-if the `felix` is also in group `sudo`, then the previous setting will not take effects.
+If the `felix` is also in group `sudo`, then the previous setting will not take effects.

 ### 2. If you happen to lock yourself out of `sudo`, worry not